kanopi/drupal-starter/README.md

 * Make the project specific changes listed below.

-* Custom theme
-    * Update the name of the theme folder to be project specific. `web/themes/custom/site_theme`

 * Docksal
     * docksal.env
         * Update `hostingsite` to the machine name of the project in Pantheon
         * Update `THEME` to the name of the theme folder
         * `hostingenv` is set to `dev` to start but when you release the project to production it should be changed to `live`
+        * Run `fin install-kdcl-basic` after you have set the theme name that you want.
     * settings.php
         * `.docksal/etc/conf/settings.php` is used for the local settings file for drupal.
     * vhost-overrides.conf